David Hsin-fu Wand: Early life

 Wand was born on December 28, 1931, in Hangzhou, China, and claimed to be a direct descendant of Tang dynasty poet Wang Wei (699–759).
 He attended St. John's Middle School in Shanghai, and fled to the United States as a refugee from the Communist Revolution in 1949.
 While Wand's family was anti-communist, he expressed admiration for Mao's poetry and considered Chiang Kai-shek "an intellectual midget."
 He graduated from Dartmouth College in 1955, studying English and Italian and joining the Beta Theta Pi fraternity.

 In 1955, Wand (writing as David Rafael Wang) began corresponding with Ezra Pound, who was incarcerated at St. Elizabeths Hospital following his arrest and trial for treason against the United States in 1945.
-In their letters, Wand and Pound discussed their shared interest in Confucius and Chinese written characters, with Wand calling Pound “the greatest poet writing in the English language" and Pound taking particular interest in Wand's name's middle logogram (燊), lifting its meaning "flame-style king" for the ideogram of the 1959 Thrones Cantos.
+In their letters, Wand and Pound discussed their shared interest in Confucius and Chinese written characters, with Wand calling Pound “the greatest poet writing in the English language" and Pound taking particular interest in Wand's name's middle logogram (燊), lifting its meaning "flame-style king" for the ideogram of the 1959 XCVI–CIX (Thrones) Cantos.

 New York

 Correspondences with Ezra Pound

 After graduating from Dartmouth, Wand moved to New York, where he worked a series of odd jobs while continuing his correspondence with Pound (he visited him at St. Elizabeths in 1956).
 Increasingly neo-fascistic, antisemitic and segregationist in his worldview, Wand sought Pound for guidance, writing in October 1957, “For eugenics' sake, please tell me what the best books on money issue are."
 He frequently wrote in praise of far-right activist (and fellow Pound devotee) John Kasper and in support of racial purity and eugenic breeding, exclaiming in a July 12, 1957 letter that:My impression of the French is that they are of all Europeans the closest to the kikes in spirit and nature.
 11 years of living under the French in Shanghai have taught me that they are more beastly than the Japs.
 The Italians and the Germans were the only Europeans who acted civilized.
 I am for a united Europe under the rule of either Germany or Italy.
 Adolf and Benito were certainly close to saints.Wand believed strongly in male chauvinism, recounting a disagreement with a female friend that "Adolf knew where women should belong more than any other political leaders.
 Told her that glorification of the ‘New Woman' by murky thinkers like Ibsen and GBS has lead [sic] to family disunity and political chaos in the West."
-Despite opposition to miscegenation, Wand justified marriage proposals to Marcella Spann and Sherri Martinelli on the grounds that their offspring would be genetically superior.
+Despite opposition to miscegenation, Wand justified marriage proposals to Marcella Spann and Sheri Martinelli on the grounds that their offspring would be genetically superior.